cth103/libdcp/README.md

 Wolfgang Woehl's cinemaslides was most informative on the nasty details of encryption.

-libdcp is written by Carl Hetherington and Mart Jansink
+libdcp is written by Carl Hetherington and Mart Jansink.

 Building